-A big part of every puppy's early education should involve learning how to use his teeth.
+A big part of every puppy's early education should involve learning how to use its teeth.
 Mouthing and biting are natural puppy behaviors, but it's important that dogs learn to use their mouth gently.

-Why Teach Bite Inhibition
+Why Teach Bite Inhibition?

-Select for Softer Bites
+Teaching Softer Bites

-When you're playing with your puppy you can follow the example of the littermates (even if they are not there).
+When you're playing with your puppy, you can follow the example of the littermates (even if they are not there).
 Allow your pup to nip a little as long as it doesn't really hurt you.
 When your puppy bites a little too hard, say "ouch" in a firm voice.
-If he continues to bite hard, you can say "ouch" and then get up and step away from playing for a few minutes.
+If the puppy continues to bite hard, you can say "ouch" and then get up and step away from playing for a few minutes.
 Your puppy will quickly learn that it has to use its mouth gently if the pup wants games with you to continue.
 The puppy will only learn to use its mouth softly through repetitive and consistent training.

 Begin Cutting Back on Biting

 Start by teaching your puppy the "leave it" command.
-You can hold some treats in your hand, give your dog the command, and wait until he backs off a little.
+You can hold some treats in your hand, give your dog the command, and wait until it backs off a little.
 Praise the dog immediately when it backs off and give it a treat.
 At first, there may only be a few seconds where your dog is calm and quiet and not actively trying to get the treat, so you have to act quickly to reward the calm behavior.
 Practice this through several training sessions until your puppy responds to the command every time and you can increase the length of time between giving the command and the reward.
-Now you can start giving your puppy the "leave it" command any time he starts to mouth your hands.
+Now you can start giving your puppy the "leave it" command any time it starts to mouth your hands.
 In this way, you can slowly phase out mouthing behaviors entirely, or at least confine it to only those times when you initiate the behavior during playtime.
 You should now have a dog who never uses its mouth without being invited to play, and when the dog does use its mouth it is done very softly.
 Again, puppies learn through reinforcement and consistent messages.
 This is imperative; otherwise training and bite inhibition exercises will not be successful.